Dad, You Need to Know What Annoyed Me As A Teen

 "We'll make a day of it!"
 I said to him in my most excited-mom-voice.
 He replied with, "Um no. We won't."

-Using my favorite parenting technique (I ignored him), I jumped in the car, and cranked up the radio to 80's hits, which I'm proud to say my child appreciates and enjoys, and actually knows many of the lyrics.
+Using my favorite parenting technique of pretending I didn't hear him, I jumped in the car, and cranked up the radio to 80's hits, which I'm proud to say my child appreciates and enjoys, and actually knows many of the lyrics.

 He gave me some side-eye, but I could tell he was dying to sing along, and he eventually did.